bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Here's an `example of a pull request that successfully modified the Geometry Interfaces <https://github.com/w3c/fxtf-drafts/pull/148>`__ in the W3C.

+The W3C has a `patent policy <https://www.w3.org/Consortium/Patent-Policy-20170801/>`__ so that their specifications can be implemented on a royalty-free basis.
+For that to work, contributors, or their employer, need to agree to the policy.
 For W3C specifications, there is an `ipr check <https://labs.w3.org/repo-manager/>`__ for pull requests to make sure that the IPR (Intellectual Property Rights) commitment for the change is covered.
-W3C has a `patent policy <https://www.w3.org/Consortium/Patent-Policy-20170801/>`__ so that their specifications can be implemented on a royalty-free basis.
-For that to work, contributors, or their employer, need to agree to the policy.

 * If the change is trivial or doesn't change the requirements, then the editors or the group's chair can mark the pull request as non-substantive,